Joon-Klaps/viralgenie/docs/usage.md

 ## Input
 ### Samples

 The pipeline requires a samplesheet as input.
-This file should contain information about the samples you would like to analyse.
+This samplesheet should contain the name and the absolute locations of reads.

 ```bash
 --input '[path to samplesheet file]'